 As the new Nutrition Facts labels, which include a line for added sugars, continue to be rolled out this year, it will be much easier to choose a healthy kids’ yogurt.

-For now, read labels and keep in mind that sugar can go by hidden behind at least 61 different names like fruit juice, cane sugar, sucrose and high-fructose corn syrup.
+For now, read labels and keep in mind that sugar can be hidden behind at least 61 different names like fruit juice, cane sugar, sucrose and high-fructose corn syrup.

 Consider low fat vs. full fat

 The American Academy of Pediatrics (AAP) recommend kids consume non-fat or low-fat dairy products, but many of these types of yogurt contain more sugar than their full fat versions.